 WHAT ARE AQUATIC INVASIVE SPECIES?

 WHY WE MUST STOP THEM FROM ENTERING OUR LAKE.
 Introduction of further AIS could substantially degrade the lake ecosystem, thereby adversely affecting the local economy, drinking water, tourist industry, and quality of life.
 Boat inspections at launch sites have shown that about 25% of the watercraft used in the lake were just previously used in other bodies of water.
-To substantially reduce the risk, the Canandaigua Lake Watershed Association is working with many partners, including the Watershed Council and Finger Lakes PRISM on a comprehensive AIS Initiative for Canandaigua Lake, which includes 4 areas of focus.
+To substantially reduce the risk, the Canandaigua Lake Watershed Association is working with many partners, including the Watershed Council and Finger Lakes PRISM on a comprehensive AIS Initiative for Canandaigua Lake, which includes full-time placement of Watercraft Stewards at the lake’s tow busiest launch sites, the Canandaigua Lake State Marine Park and the DEC Woodville boat launch.

 Need more information on our AIS Programs?
 Use these helpful documents.